mattpe/ucad/01-getting-started.md

 Key concepts of REST:

-- **Statelessness**: Each request from a client to a server must contain all the information needed to understand and process the request.
+- **Stateless Communication**: Each request from a client to a server must contain all the information needed to understand and process the request.
 The server should not retain any client state between requests.
 This makes it easier to scale, as there's no session information to manage between requests.
 - **Client-Server**: The client and server are separate entities that communicate over a network.
 The client is responsible for the user interface and user experience, while the server is responsible for processing requests, managing data, and executing most of the business logic.
 - **Cacheability**: Responses from the server can be labeled as cacheable or non-cacheable.
 When a response is cacheable, clients can reuse it for equivalent requests in the future, leading to better performance and reduced server load.
+Responses from the server should clearly indicate their cacheability to help clients understand when a resource's representation is fresh and when it needs to be re-requested.
-- **Uniform Interface**: This is one of the central tenets of REST.
-It simplifies and decouples the architecture, allowing each part to evolve independently.
-Key constraints that define this uniform interface include:
+- **Uniform Interface** simplifies and decouples the architecture, allowing each part to evolve independently.
+Constraints that define this uniform interface include:
   - **Resource Identification**: Each resource (like a user, product, etc.) is identified by a unique URI (Uniform Resource Identifier). e.g. `https://example.com/resource/id`
   - **Resource Manipulation through Representations**: Clients interact with resources by getting and modifying their representations (usually in formats like **JSON** or XML).
   - **Self-descriptive Messages**: Each message contains enough information about how to process the message (e.g., using HTTP methods and status codes).
-- **Standard Methods**: In the context of web services and APIs, REST usually relies on standard HTTP methods:
+- **Standard HTTP Methods**: In the context of web services and APIs, REST usually relies on standard HTTP methods:
   - GET: Retrieve a resource or list of resources.
   - POST: Create a new resource.
   - PUT: Update a resource.
   - DELETE: Remove a resource.
   - PATCH: Apply partial modifications to a resource.
-- **Status Codes:** Each response is served with an appropriate [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
+- **HTTP Status Codes:** Each response is served with an appropriate [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
-- **Stateless Communication**: Responses from the server should clearly indicate their cacheability to help clients understand when a resource's representation is fresh and when it needs to be re-requested.

 REST APIs are popular due to their simplicity, scalability, and performance.
 When an API adheres to these principles, it's often referred to as a "RESTful" API.